butchler/My-Awesome-Blog/README.markdown

 My Awesome Blog
 ===============

-This is a (currently in progress) project to teach my friend how to create a simple blog using HTML, CSS, and PHP.
+This is a (currently in progress) project to teach my friend how to create a simple blog using PHP and MySQL.
 You can check out how the simple blog looks [here](http://butchler.github.com/My-Awesome-Blog/) and view the [commit history](http://github.com/butchler/My-Awesome-Blog/commits/master) or the tags to see how the project evolves from simple/naive implementations up to a full blog system.
+The goal is that, by doing it this way, it will be very clear why things are done the way they are in the final product.

 Version 1 - Static HTML
 -----------------------